 What we donā€™t: A bit pricey; some may prefer more structure.

-You can pack for a camping trip in all sorts of waysā€”a backpack works, as does a Rubbermaid or a suitcase.
+You can pack for a camping trip in all sorts of waysā€”a backpack works, as does a Rubbermaid bin or a suitcase.
 But our favorite way to tote our camping gear is in duffel bags, thanks to their durability, easy access, and multiple carry options.
 Patagoniaā€™s Black Hole lineup is our favorite: These duffels certainly get ā€œcoolā€ points, but thatā€™s not all that nudges the 55-liter version into our top spot.
 What really shines is the Black Holeā€™s tough construction (900D ripstop nylon), moisture-shedding DWR finish, and premium build quality.
 The Patagonia also stands apart with its carrying comfort and features, including a wide U-shaped opening and backpack straps, which weā€™ve found to be more comfortable and functional than most.
-Plus, starting in 2022, all Black Hole Duffels are made with 100% recycled materials.
-Itā€™s no wonder these duffels are often out of stock, though waitlists are available for patient shoppers.Ā
+Plus, starting in 2022, all Black Hole Duffels are made with 100%-recycled materials.
+Itā€™s no wonder these duffels have gained legendary status among outdoor adventurers of all types.

 How We Select Our Top Picks